 “Plan on eating more whole foods, sticking with a regular food schedule and getting plenty of water,” he said.

 Moderate exercise three to five times a week, totaling about 150 minutes, can help.
 Running and biking aren’t for everyone, but yoga is something you can do at home with videos as a guide.

 Breakthrough migraine attacks are more likely with fasting.
 Certain religious traditions involve fasting, and during these times the faithful are more likely to develop headaches.
 Additionally, work or school may limit the times some can and result in long periods of fasting, which may also trigger migraine attacks.

 Those with a gluten sensitivity are more likely to have migraine.
 Migraine is more prevalent in individuals who had celiac disease.
 A gluten-free diet may be appropriate for patients who have migraine and gastrointestinal symptoms such as bloating and diarrhea.

 MSG is a common trigger.
 MSG occurs naturally in many foods such as tomatoes and cheeses.
 It’s also used as an additive to fast food, snacks, seasoning blends, frozen foods, processed meats and more to add an umami, or savory flavor.

 Red wine probably is cited the most often, and vodka probably the least mentioned alcoholic beverage as a headache trigger.
 Those with migraine may also be more susceptible to hangovers.
 Dehydration from alcohol may trigger a migraine attack.

 Also, preservatives like nitrates can have vasodilatory effects — flushing or warmth as blood vessels near the surface of the skin widen.

 Patients are more likely to have a migraine-like headache after drinking, but not necessarily other hangover symptoms.
 Small levels of alcohol may not necessarily increase the frequency of migraine attacks unless paired with an additional trigger, such as stress or sleep deprivation.

-Aspartame, sucralose and others can trigger migraines for some, but not others.
+Aspartame, sucralose and others can trigger migraine headaches for some, but not others.
 Dr. Plato advises using caution with artificial sweeteners.